practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 $
 ```

-You may also check a GMP installation with (the Debian) package manager command _dpkg_ command:
+You may also check a GMP installation with (the Debian) package manager command _dpkg_:

 ```
 $ dpkg -l | grep gmp